IDEA INFO PROJECTS LIBRARY CONTACT

 ― Louis Kahn

 Artifical lighting is a relatively recent development in the long history of human civilization.
 Human life and the ecosystem used to depend on the cycle of natural light and darkness.
 Electric light is a very recent invention, only emerged in the late 19th century.
-But in the last decades the development and distribution of electric light have been going so massively and rapidly to the point that it has become invasive to how the human body functions and to the ecosystem.
+But in the last decades the development and distribution of electric light have been going massively and rapidly.
+On one hand it democratizes access to lighting but on the other hand it has also become invasive to how the human body functions, to the environment, and to the ecosystem.

 We operate with this understanding to provide better experience on how human move and dwell in spaces with thoughtful and carefully planned lighting.
-Qualitative design not quantitative.
+For better individual comfort and for collective benefit.
+Qualitative design not just quantitative.